 In 2015, Luxembourg introduced a legislative framework for the tax ruling procedure.
 Each request for a tax ruling is processed by a committee composed of between four to six tax civil servants.
 The committee provides a final binding answer within a timeframe of generally two to three months after the payment of an administrative fee ranging between EUR3,000 and EUR10,000 (depending on the complexity of the file).
 Rulings are binding for a period of five years.

-With regard to the BEPS recommendations to combat tax avoidance, it should be noted that Luxembourg implemented several EU directives which will have a direct impact on the amount of the tax disputes.
+Regarding the BEPS recommendations to combat tax avoidance, it should be noted that Luxembourg implemented several EU directives that will have a direct impact on the amount of tax disputes.

 Anti-Tax Avoidance Directive

-From the authors' point of view, the implementation of the Anti-Tax Avoidance Directive (EU) 2016/1164 (ATAD 1), introducing, inter alia, interest limitation and general anti-abuse rules as of 1 January 2019, and the Anti-Tax Avoidance Directive (EU) 2017/952 (ATAD 2), as regards hybrid mismatches with third countries as of 1 January 2020, should lead to an increase in the number of tax disputes in Luxembourg.
-Especially, although covered by circulars issued by the LTA, concerning new topics such as the interest deduction limitation rule or CFC rules will most certainly lead to deviating interpretations between the LTA and the taxpayers.
+The implementation of the Anti-Tax Avoidance Directive (EU) 2016/1164 (ATAD 1), introducing, inter alia, interest limitation and general anti-abuse rules as of 1 January 2019, and the Anti-Tax Avoidance Directive (EU) 2017/952 (ATAD 2), as regards hybrid mismatches with third countries as of 1 January 2020, should lead to an increase in the number of tax disputes in Luxembourg.
+Although covered by circulars issued by the LTA, new topics such as the interest deduction limitation rule or CFC rules will most certainly lead to deviating interpretations between the LTA and the taxpayers.

 Luxembourg law does not, however, impose a preliminary payment or guarantee as a prerequisite to file a claim.